-Nissan considers giving Renault some seats on oversight committees: source
+Nissan considers giving Renault some seats on oversight committees - source

 Jean-Dominique Senard, Renault’s chairman, said earlier in the week that he was confident of reaching an agreement with Nissan on the composition of the Japanese company’s main board committees.
 He said he would support Nissan’s governance reform if the Japanese firm allowed Renault’s two representatives on Nissan’s board to be part of its powerful committees.

-Nissan had offered to let only Senard to sit on the committees but Renault insists its chief executive Thierry Bollore also have a role.
+Nissan had offered to let only Senard to sit on the committees but Renault is insisting its chief executive Thierry Bollore also have a role.

-Another source familiar with Nissan’s thinking said that there is no agreement yet on Renault’s recommendations and the two companies are still negotiating.
+A second source familiar with Nissan’s thinking said that there is no agreement yet on Renault’s recommendations and the two companies are still negotiating.

 “There is still a gap ... both sides need to make concessions.
 The question is whether they can narrow (the gap),” this person said.

+In a related development, the source with direct knowledge said that Nissan has recommended Yasushi Kimura, adviser to leading fuel distributor JXTG Holdings Inc, to become the chairman of Nissan’s board of directors.

+Kimura will have to be approved to become an external director at the shareholder meeting slated for June 25.
+His official appointment as chairman of the board will be decided at the board meeting after the shareholder meeting.

-Writing by Ayai Tomisawa
+Writing by Ayai Tomisawa; editing by Christian Schmollinger